 - Turn off the news.
 It just increases everyone's anxiety.

 - Teach kids to manage their worries, with skills like Stop, Drop Breathe, Focusing on what they CAN control, rather than what they can't, and noticing

 - Start a family mindfulness practice, like listening to a guided meditation together every day (see #9 at this link for resources: 10 Solutions To Save Your Sanity During the Coronavirus Pandemic School Closures)

 or a gratitude practice at dinner every night.

-This is a scary, unprecedented time, which means that you're a saint if you're not more tense than usual.
-That means that you can expect tension between
+This has been a grueling year, which means that you're a saint if you're not more tense than usual.
+That means that you can expect tension between yourself

 So build in family habits that help everyone work though big emotions.
 Be disciplined to do whatever you need to, to keep yourself centered and your courage

 strong.
 And most of all, give yourself and everyone around you some grace.
-We can get through this in a way that makes us stronger: With love.
+We can get through this hard time in a way that makes us stronger: With

 Sibling articles to take your parenting game up a notch: